loading site..

 • Software recommendation websites.
 Websites like Gartner’s Capterra, Software Advice as well as others like G2 and TrustRadius provide buying committees information about the B2B ecommerce platform’s capabilities.
 These recommended sources also provide user reviews allowing for first-hand information from those that have utilized the platform.

 • B2B ecommerce consultants with practitioner EXPERIENCE ON MULTIPLE ECOMMERCE PLATFORMS.
 This research tactic is often one of the best at identifying a platform.
-However, it can be challenging to find a consultant that fits this model and understands specific industry related requirements, two to consider are FitforCommerce and Beck Ecommerce.
+However, it can be challenging to find a consultant that fits this model and understands specific industry related requirements, one to consider is Beck Ecommerce.

 If speaking with a platform implementor ensure the platform selection process is encompassing and is agnostic.
 Otherwise, choose a Magento partner and by default Magento will be the recommendation regardless of fit.